tiagoshibata/exrsplit/README.md

 To use the program, install the development packages for OpenEXR, the python interface and imagemagick.
 In Ubuntu, the packages libopenexr-dev, python, python-setuptools and imagemagick should make it.
-Then the python interface with "easy_install -U openexr".
+Then install the python interface with "easy_install -U openexr".

+The program was designed to work with Blender EXR output and tested with them, but should work with files from other programs, too.
+If you find bugs, add an issue in github :)

+Future plans: rewrite in C++ with multi-core conversion of the images.